ppvcRbrt/Wave-Function-Collapse-3D/README.md

 When bringing the project into Unity, there are some prerequisites that are needed before any procedural generation can be done;
 - A folder named "Resources" needs to exists in the Unity's assets folder, this is where the models used for procedural generation are stored.
 - In the scene, there needs to exist an empty gameobject specifically named "root".
 This will be where the input model is stored.
 - The root object must have the "Core.cs" script as a component.
-The file contains all the options for the procedural generation.
+The script contains all the options for the procedural generation.
 - The root object can have the "DrawingArea.cs" script.
 This script helps the user draw only on the positive x and z axes.
 - In the scene, there needs to exist an empty gameobject that will contain the drawn output.
 - In the scene, you can include an empty gameobject for the drawing of the patterns, this is an optional step.